AMReX-Astro/Nyx/Docs/paper/paper.md

 The core hydrodynamics solver in Nyx [@nyx-paper1] is based on the directionally unsplit corner transport upwind method of @ctu with piecewise parabolic reconstruction [@ppm].
-In Nyx, we have several modes of coupling the stiff heating-cooling terms to the hydro.
+In Nyx, we have several modes of coupling the stiff heating-cooling source terms to the hydro.
 The simplest method is the traditional operator splitting approach, using Strang splitting to achieve second-order in time.
 However, this coupling can break down, and we have an alternative to Strang splitting